 The CAPNETZ Study – the centerpiece of the CAPNETZ STIFTUNG

 Centerpiece of the CAPNETZ STIFTUNG is the CAPNETZ study devoted to community-acquired pneumonia (CAP) in adults.
 With its ever-growing unique database and biomaterial collection, the CAPNETZ study investigates scientific issues relating to CAP.
-While open questions remain, the engagement of our associated scientists, clinicians and physicians is still unbroken.
+While open questions remain, the engagement of our associated scientists, clinicians and physicians is unbroken.

 2002: Start of the research initiative